sriharshaguthikonda/NegativeScreen/README.txt

 "Open minimized on startup" preference is also saved.
 Dark mode theme for the settings window.
 Tray icon and settings list displays monitor indices for easier identification.
+Settings window temporarily hides overlays so it stays visible on inverted monitors.

 Windows Aero must be enabled, or the program won't start.